Nehaal96/Feed-app/README.md

-# Feed-app
+# Feed-app  in React Native
-It container 3 tabs: